oscdoctest/Qi-Docs/docs/Reading_Data_API.rst

 ``Get Intervals``
 --------------

-*Note: Get Intervals is exposed as a preview only.
-The return format and supported summaries are subject to change.*

 Returns summary intervals between a specified start and end index.
-Returns summary intervals between a specified start and end index.
-Index types that cannot be interpolated, such as string indexes, do not support GetIntervals requests.

-Returns summary intervals between a specified start and end index.
-Index types that cannot be interpolated, such as string indexes, do not support GetIntervals requests.
+Index types that cannot be interpolated do not support GetIntervals requests.
+Strings are an example of indexes that cannot be interpolated.
+Compound indexes are not supported; interpolating between two indexes represented by multiple properties is non-determinant.

 Results are returned as a collection of QiIntervals.
 Each QiInterval has a start, end, and collection of summary values.